Dr. Roche, Registered Psychologist BC1610

 Practicing in the Fields of

-I am a Registered Psychologist and Marriage and Family Therapist in Burnaby, British Columbia.
-I see children, adolescents, adults and couples for a variety of issues including: learning disabilities, dyslexia, depression, anxiety, OCD, ADHD, autism spectrum disorder (ASD or Asperger's Disorder) and related problems.
-I provide therapy as well as testing and diagnostic services such as psychoeducational, neuropsychological, developmental, and autism spectrum disorder/Asperger's disorder assessments.
-I have office hours during the day, early evening and some Saturday hours which are usually set aside for assessments.
-The best way to arrange an appointment is to first contact me by email using the contact form on this website.
+I am a Registered Psychologist in Burnaby, British Columbia.
+I see children, adolescents, adults and couples for a variety of issues including: learning disabilities, dyslexia, depression, anxiety, OCD, ADHD, ADD, autism spectrum disorder (ASD or Asperger's Disorder) and related issues.
+The focus of my practice is on testing or diagnostic services including psycho-educational, neuropsychological, developmental, and autism spectrum disorder/Asperger's disorder assessments and diagnosis.

 AboUT My Background and Training